workilabs/Bleeper/README.md

-The above tree structure speaks by its own, what's worth to mention here is that we want `wifi.ssid` and `wifi.passwrod` to be persistent using the Bleeper storage.
+The above tree structure speaks by its own, what's worth to mention here is that we want `wifi.ssid` and `wifi.password` to be persistent using the Bleeper storage.

 The C++ code will look like this: